javiannnnn/applied-machine-learning/README.md

 | F2-maximising | 0.280 | 5 | 58 | 0.9999 | 0.9985 |
 | Cost-minimising | 0.001 | 0 | 1,231 | 1.0000 | 0.9698 |

 This threshold is not presented as a universal deployment value.
-It depends heavily on the assumed incident cost, analyst capacity, alert budget, probability calibration, and operational environment.
+It depends on the assumed incident cost, analyst capacity, alert budget, probability calibration and operational environment.

 ## Exploratory Analysis